Kamishihoro, Hokkaido: Mascot

 Kamishihoro's mascot is Horon-chan (ほろんちゃん).
-She is a shy hot air balloon who can both walk on earth or fly in the sky.
-Because she is a fairy, she had to eat food (especially agricultural and livestock products from the town) that is washed by the waters from the Nukabira Gensenkyo onsen to grow into a size of a human.
+She is a shy hot-air balloon who can both walk on earth and fly in the sky.
+Because she is a fairy, she had to eat food (especially agricultural and livestock products from the town) that is washed by the waters from the Nukabira Gensenkyo onsen to grow into the size of a human.
 She was unveiled on 1 December 2008.